The secret to generating sales online really boils down to these three simple steps:

 This is why lots of online sites provide freebies like ebooks or video courses as addons to their primary products.
 These things don’t cost significantly aside from the initial creation.
 The value to the customers though is quite large.
 In this case, customers don’t really have to think too long and can easily make a decision.

-I could go into a lot of detail on this topic by itself, but I’d urge you to read the books DotCom Secrets and Expert Secrets as they will explain it in depth.
+I could go into a lot of detail on this topic by itself, but I’d urge you to take the One Funnel Away Challenge as you will be able to learn about it in depth.
 Suffice it to say that the perfect offer is one where the customer doesn’t even have to think before saying yes.

 So, if you’ve got a sales funnel and it’s not giving you the desired result, take a look at your hook, story and offer.
 It’s likely that one of these three misses the mark, but with some simple tweaks you can make the changes you need to achieve success.

 If you want to master your Hook, Story, Offer and start generating sales online in the next 30 days then make sure to check out the upcoming One Funnel Away Challenge.
 It will walk you through the process of putting together a high converting hook, story and offer into a sales funnel.
 Click here to learn more about the challenge.